Pasadena Premises Liability Attorney

 - Playground equipment.
 Swingset, slide, monkey bars, or a sandbox.

 - Toys.
 Frisbee, hula hoop, ball, or floaties.

 - Water.
 Swimming pool, pond, or a fountain.

 - Machinery.
 Lawnmowers.

-An example of an attractive nuisance is when a child is mesmerized by their next-door neighbor’s playground set.
-If there are no barricades surrounding the neighbor’s backyard, the child will have easy access to the property.
-As the child starts utilizing the playground set, they may end up falling off the slide and injure themselves.
-Under this type of circumstance, the property owner will be held liable for not setting up any protection or warning signs to prevent anyone from accessing their premises.
+An example of an attractive nuisance scenario is a child who is mesmerized by their next-door neighbor’s playground set.
+It appears that the neighbor has not set up any barricades to prevent the child from entering their premises.
+The child has easy access to the property and makes his way to the playground set.
+The child steps onto the playground set and is heading towards the slide.
+As the child is preparing to go down the slide, he slips and falls down.
+The child sustains a large bump to the forehead and bruises on his legs.
+Under this type of circumstance, the property owner can be held liable for not setting up any protection or warning signs to prevent anyone from accessing their premises.

 In summary, if you were injured on someone else’s property, whether it was private or commercial, as a result of the property owner’s negligence, you may be entitled to receive compensation for your losses.

 If you were involved in a premises liability accident and would like to pursue a lawsuit against the party at-fault, West Coast Trial Lawyers has Pasadena premises liability attorneys who are available 24/7 to provide you with legal assistance.